vstconsulting/polemarch/doc/restapi.rst

      "failed_list": []
   }

-There ``not_found`` counter for items, which can't be processed for some reason. ``operated`` for processed successfully.
-And ``total`` is number of elements that was in initial request.
-If some items not operated successfully, `failed_list` will be list of them.
-Otherwise just empty list.
+Here ``not_found`` is a counter for items, which can't be processed for some reason. ``operated`` is a counter for items processed successfully. ``total`` is a number of elements which were in initial request.
+If some items are not operated successfully, they will be added to ``failed_list``.
+Otherwise ``failed_list`` will be empty.

-IDs always for object kind, which must be stored in this sublist.
+List of IDs means objects' IDs which must be stored in this sublist.
 For example, for ``groups/{group_id}/hosts/`` it must be ids of existent hosts.
-If host with id from list not exist method still return ``200 OK``, but result stats will reflect that fact, that one of the ids can't be processed successfully.
+If host with id from this list is not exist, method will still return ``200 OK``, but result's stats will reflect the fact, that one of the ids can't be processed successfully.

-To clarify information above here is example detailed structured explanation (with request and response examples) for those methods:
+To clarify information above there is detailed explanation (with request and response examples) of those methods' logic:

 .. http:any:: /api/v1/{object_kind}/{object_id}/{sublist_kind}/

-   Operate with sublist of objects for some concrete object.
+   Operates with sublist of objects for some concrete object.

-   * ``post`` - append new objects to already existent sublist.
+   * ``POST`` - appends new objects to already existent sublist.
-   * ``delete`` - removes those objects from existent sublist.
+   * ``DELETE`` - removes those objects from existent sublist.
-   * ``put`` - rewrite sublist with this one.
+   * ``PUT`` - rewrites sublist with this one.

    :arg object_kind: kind of object, whose sublist we modify.
    :arg object_id: id of concrete object, whose sublist we modify.
-   :arg sublist_kind: kind of objects, stored in sublist
+   :arg sublist_kind: kind of objects, stored in sublist.
-   :reqjsonarr Ids: Ids of objects, which we must add/remove/replace in
+   :reqjsonarr IDs: IDs of objects, which we must add/remove/replace in/from sublist.
-    sublist.

    Example request: